Hell in a Cell (2019): Storylines

-The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live (with the latter renamed to Friday Night SmackDown two days prior to the event).

-Amid speculation that Bray Wyatt would challenge for the Universal Championship at Hell in a Cell, Wyatt seemingly confirmed the rumors in a Firefly Fun House segment on the September 2 episode of Raw.
+Amid speculation that Bray Wyatt would challenge for the Universal Championship at Hell in a Cell, Wyatt seemingly confirmed the rumors in a "Firefly Fun House" segment on the September 2 episode of Raw.
 Following Seth Rollins' successful title defense at Clash of Champions, Wyatt appeared as his sinister alternate persona The Fiend and attacked Rollins with a Sister Abigail and the Mandible Claw.
 The following night on Raw, Rollins addressed The Fiend's attack and announced that he would be facing The Fiend in a Hell in a Cell match at the event.
 However, the match wasn't necessarily for the Universal Championship, as before Hell in a Cell, Rollins had a scheduled title defense on the September 30 episode of Raw.
 That match ended in a no-contest when The Fiend attacked Rollins.
 As a result, Rollins retained the title, thus officially making his match against The Fiend at Hell in a Cell for the Universal Championship.

 At Clash of Champions, the Raw Women's Championship match between defending champion Becky Lynch and Sasha Banks ended in a disqualification win for Banks, thus Lynch retained as titles do not change hands via disqualification unless stipulated.
 Following the match, Lynch and Banks brawled throughout the arena.
 The following night on Raw, Banks challenged Lynch to a rematch at Hell in a Cell.
 Lynch later accepted and subsequently changed the match stipulation to a Hell in a Cell match.